guildai/issue-resolution/93-feature-selection-with-guild/README.md

 ### Option 1 - Integer Bitmap

-Features can be implemented using a bitmap over an integer.
+Features can be implemented using a bitmap encoded as an integer.

 Refer to [guild.yml](guild.yml) `bitmap` operation and the implementation in [bitmap.py](bitmap.py).